Affective and Conversational Predictors of Re-Engagement in Human-Robot Interactions -- A Student-Centered Study with A Humanoid Social Robot: Introduction

+First, it provides quantitative empirical evidence on the relative predictive strength of affective factors (operationalized as changes in perceived robot characteristics) and conversational qualities (naturalness, human-likeness, and interestingness) on users' intention to re-engage with the LLM-driven humanoid social robot Nadine (Figure~\ref{fig:NadineFront}).
+Most prior HRI studies evaluate users' affective impressions at a single point rather than examining how shifts in these perceptions relate to subsequent engagement behavior~\cite{reeves2020social,naneva2020systematic}.
+This direct comparison addresses an important gap in existing HRI literature.

+Second, the findings offer practical insights for the design and development of socially engaging robots.
+By identifying which aspects of verbal communication (e.g., interestingness) are most influential in shaping user motivation, this study can inform future design strategies that prioritize advanced, high-quality dialogue systems over merely optimizing robot appearance or affective evaluations.

+Finally, our findings highlight that the authenticity and quality of the robot’s conversational abilities, specifically, the interestingness and naturalness of its dialogue, play a more decisive role in sustaining user engagement than the perceived human-likeness of its conversational style alone.
+This distinction challenges the traditional emphasis on anthropomorphic design and underscores the need to prioritize engaging and natural communication when aiming to foster meaningful and lasting human-robot relationships.

-The remainder of this paper is structured as follows: Section \ref{sec:2} reviews related work on the uncanny valley effect, LLMs in HRI and social robot, Nadine.
-Section \ref{sec:3} introduces Nadine as the experimental platform.
-Section \ref{sec:4} outlines our methodology, while Section \ref{sec:5} presents the results.
-Section \ref{sec:6} discusses implications for design and future research directions.
-Finally, Section \ref{sec:7} concludes the study.
-This study makes the following contributions: \begin{enumerate} \item Provide empirical evidence demonstrating that LLM-powered conversational capabilities can mitigate the uncanny valley effect - specifically in terms of creepiness, pleasantness, and approachability - in hyper-realistic robots; \item Identify key conversational factors, such as naturalness, human-likeness, and interestingness, that influence students' willingness to engage with hyper-realistic robots. \end{enumerate}
+The remainder of this paper is structured as follows: Section \ref{sec:2} reviews related work on emotion and HRI and communication qualities and HRI.
+Section \ref{sec:3} outlines our methodology, while Section \ref{sec:4} presents the results.
+Section \ref{sec:5} discusses implications for design and future research directions.
+Finally, Section \ref{sec:6} concludes the study.